Legal Studies

 - Transferable:CSU

-This course is an overview of substantive tort law as it applies to personal injury (PI) cases.
-It introduces tort concepts, such as negligence, intent, and strict liability, including the elements required to prove liability and defenses available to litigants.
-This course covers pretrial procedures, such as discovery, settlement offers, and witness and trial preparation.
+This course is an overview of substantive tort law as it pertains to personal injury (PI) cases.
+Students explore key concepts, including negligence, intentional torts, and strict liability, as well as the essential elements required to establish liability and the defenses available to defendants.
+The course also covers pretrial procedures, focusing on discovery, settlement negotiations, and preparation of witnesses and trial materials.

 Student Learning Outcomes